 When a person is arrested for driving while intoxicated (DWI) for the first time, there may be more of a tendency for judges and juries to believe that the alleged offenses were isolated incidents that are not representative of how a person normally conducts themselves.
 If an individual is arrested for a second DWI, however, they are not as likely to be afforded this kind of sympathy.

 Repeat DWI offenses are often aggressively prosecuted, and it is important to understand that Texas does not have a so-called “lookback period,” which other states use to limit the timeframes for which prior drunk driving arrests can be used against alleged offenders.
-This means that a person could face aggravated DWI charges in Texas when they are charged with a second DWI even if the original conviction was several years or even decades ago.
+This means that a person could face aggravated DWI charges in Texas even if the original conviction was several years or even decades ago.

 Were you or your loved one arrested for a second DWI offense in the Fort Worth area?
 Make sure that you do not go to court without legal representation.